 RELATED: A Parents’ Guide To Helping Children Sleep

 How Parents Can Improve Their Sleep

-If you’re a new or experienced parent struggling to get enough sleep, there are several strategies you can employ to maximize the sleep you do get, Dr. Kent Smith, DDS, D-ABDSM, clinical director at Sleep Dallas and president of the American Sleep & Breathing Academy, told Mattress Clarity via email.
+For new or experienced parent struggling to get enough sleep, there are several strategies that can help to maximize the sleep parents do get, Dr. Kent Smith, DDS, D-ABDSM, clinical director at Sleep Dallas and president of the American Sleep & Breathing Academy, told Mattress Clarity via email.
 Those strategies include:

 - Avoiding stimulating projects before bed.
 “Leave PTA projects, emails, social media, and the latest episode of Paw Patrol behind, and focus on a more relaxing activity like reading or listening to music,” Smith says.
 “Anything with a screen should be avoided, as the light in your device can cause sleeping difficulties by convincing your brain that it’s daytime.”

-- Watching what you drink.
+- Watching what one drinks.
 “Although you feel like you might need an extra cup of coffee (or five) to keep up with the demands of parenthood, too much caffeine too late in the day can keep you up all night,” Smith says.
 “Try to keep caffeine consumption to the morning.”

 - Staying active.
 “Walking to the park or taking a family bike ride can reduce stress and anxiety, and can help relieve sleep difficulties,” Smith says.

 - Writing down one’s thoughts.
 “If you have trouble sleeping because your mind is too cluttered with worry or things you need to accomplish, write down a to-do list for the next day or journal your feelings,” Smith says.
 “This can help relieve your mind of unwanted thoughts.”

 All told, Smith says, it’s essential for parents to capitalize on any opportunity they have for sound sleep.
 “Sleep time is in short supply, so make sure there isn’t anything else hindering the sleep you do get.”